Wednesday, August 18, 2021

 Marty Robbins

 I've added this song to my "Small Words" page.
-"Shack" was originally of the desert southwest/Mexican origin (probably), and "gull" is from Welsh (long ago), but otherwise the words are old to ancient English.
+"Shack" was originally of the desert southwest/Mexican origin (probably), and "gull" is from Welsh (long ago), but otherwise the words are old-to-ancient English.
 Though the stereotypical "anglo-saxon words" are four letters, the longest word ("evermore") is plenty old and English.
 It's two four-letter words stuck together.

 I told Mary about us,